About Asbestos Exposure at Terre Haute Regional Hospital — Terre Haute, Indiana: Former Worker Claims

 Products reportedly used in hospital steam systems of this era and construction type included:

-- Johns-Manville Thermobestos asbestos pipe insulation system
+- Thermobestos** asbestos pipe insulation system

 These materials were standard through the late 1970s.
 Removal and repair work by pipefitters and insulators is alleged to have generated heavy asbestos dust during thermal system modifications and emergency repairs.